What’s the Difference Between Anorexia and Bulimia Treatments?

 There are also mental health components to many eating disorders.
-NEDA defines eating disorders as “bio-psycho-social diseases” that are created by a mixture of physical, mental, environmental and genetic factors.
+NEDA defines eating disorders as “bio-psycho-social diseases.”
+These are diseases created by a mixture of physical, mental, environmental, and genetic, factors.

 Because of that, many people who suffer from eating disorders have other conditions, such as anxiety, OCD, depression or PTSD.
-Cannabis has a psychoactive element, THC, which can negatively impact some of these conditions (particularly anxiety) and therefore makes it a poor choice for many patients.
+Cannabis has an intoxicating element, THC, which can negatively impact some of these conditions (particularly anxiety) and therefore makes it a poor choice for many patients.

-CBD, another active ingredient in cannabis, is not known to increase anxiety, however.
+CBD, another active ingredient in cannabis, does not increase anxiety, however.
 Therefore, cannabis strains that are high in CBD, but low in THC — or CBD-only products like tinctures — may be better options for those with eating disorders.
 But it’s still not a perfect fit.

 Then there’s the legal problem.
 So far, only a few states list “anorexia” or eating disorders as a valid reason to prescribe medical cannabis.
 And among most that do—California, New Mexico, Washington and Maryland — none cover all the other conditions that can accompany anorexia, making a prescription hard to come by.
-[There are other cases, such as Colorado, that allow recreational use but still restrict the medical side.]
+There are other cases, such as Colorado, that allow recreational consumption but still restrict the medical side.

 And there aren’t many pro-cannabis advocates in the support space.
 NEDA does not recommend cannabis as a valuable tool in the fight against eating disorders.